-Kegel exercises were originally developed by Dr. Arnold Kegel, a gynocologist, to help women tighten their vaginal muscles after childbirth, and to prevent incontinence.
-Urologists discovered that kegel exercises have many bemefits for men as well.
+Kegel exercises were originally developed by gynocologist Dr. Arnold Kegel.
+He developed exercises to help women tighten their vaginal muscles after childbirth, and to prevent incontinence.
+Urologists found that kegel exercises offer many benefits for men as well.

 Research found that pelvic floor muscles in men naturally become weak with age, and most problems with weak pelvic floor muscles in men begin to occur as early as age 35, but most commonly around middle age (45-50).

 This research also found that male pelvic floor muscles play a significant role in sexual function, and as they become weaker with age, problems such as erectile dysfunction, premature ejaculation and incontinence tend to rise.

 Urologists began incorporating the same type of pelvic floor muscles for men that were created for women.
 Research also found that tightening male pelvic floor muscles had other benefits, they can improve the stiffness and hardness of a man’s erection to improve sexual function and pleasure, and allow men to enjoy more powerful ejaculations.

 Why Strengthening Pelvic Floor Muscles for Men Over 40 is Important?